 Jacksonville Restraining Order Lawyer

-Bottom Line: Florida offers 5 types of protective injunctions — domestic violence, repeat violence, dating violence, sexual violence, and stalking — all free to file.
-[1] Duval County processed 6,546 injunctions for violence in 2023.
-[2] A temporary injunction can be issued the same day you file, and violating it is a criminal offense punishable by up to 1 year in jail.
-[3] Led by Adam Sacks — 25+ years of family law experience, former state prosecutor.
+Bottom Line: Florida offers 5 types of protective injunctions, domestic violence, repeat violence, dating violence, sexual violence, and stalking, all free to file.[1]
+Duval County recorded 6,546 injunctions for violence filed in 2023.[2]
+A temporary injunction can be issued the same day you file, and violating it is a criminal offense punishable by up to 1 year in jail.[3]
+Led by Adam Sacks, 25+ years of family law experience, former state prosecutor.

 What Is a Restraining Order in Florida?

 The temporary order remains in effect for up to 15 days while the court schedules a full hearing.
-At the full hearing, both parties present evidence and testimony, and the judge decides whether to issue a permanent injunction (lasting up to one year, renewable).
-[1]
+At the full hearing, both parties present evidence and testimony, and the judge decides whether to issue a final injunction, which remains in effect until the court modifies or dissolves it, either permanently or for a fixed period.[1]

 5 Types of Injunctions for Protection in Florida